 - Link the tasks together using Finish to Start linking.

-- Change the Start Date on the Successor task (Task B in the example above).
+- Change the Start Date on the Successor task (Round 2 in the example above).
 You can change the date using the Start field in the task list or you can drag and drop the task on the Gantt chart.

-If the Predecessor task (Task A in the example above) is moved, it will force the Successor task to move but the lag time will remain intact.
-When you mark Task A complete, the lag time will also remain intact.
+If the Predecessor task (Round 1 in the example above) is moved, it will force the Successor task to move but the lag time will remain intact.
+When you mark Round 1 complete, the lag time will also remain intact.